shivam-sharma7/Expense-Tracker/README.md

 ## Expense-Tracker
- This System divides the Income based on daily expenses
+ This System divides the Income based on daily expenses.

+ ## How to use?
+ If you want to use this then you need to add current balance in your account and then you can start adding new transaction.
+Transaction can be in negative or positive number where negative represent `expense` and positive `income`.
+Thanks 🙏

+ ## Example Data
+ * Recived salary = 50000
+ * bought phone = -10000
+ * bought watch = -1000
+ * eat a burger = -500

+ Total expense = 11500, Current Balance = 38500 and Total income = 50000

 ## Tech stack used